chris-stanton/BOILERPLATE-passport-mongoDB/README.md

 ## Description:
 ###### Passport JS MongoDB Database Boilerplate using Angular front-end, Express Server and is a full stack application.
+Boilerplate does not include ``client.js`` to ``service.service.js`` authentication checking.
+Authentication requests are made in controllers.

 ## Technologies Used